HailtheWhale/Construct_adv_cpp/README.md

     - Requirements: Add const references to code.
 - Exercise 3.5
     - Requirements: Add 2 private params for x and y positions.
 Assign values to these from the odom callback.
 Add a service call that logs the current robot coordinates.
+- Exercise 4.1
+    - Requirements: Make 3 files, a header, main, and node.
+Make a class, `robot_manager_composition`, with a boolean called `output_enabled`.
+Make a boolean service which updates `output_enabled` if appropriate when called.
+In the constructor, save a premade `ComputerUnit` class.
+Call the `ComputerUnit` class' print method when `output_enabled` is true.
+    - Associated files: In the `robot_manager_composition` pkg.
+- Exercise 4.2
+    - Requirements: Provided with various levels of inheritance, answer some questions.
+In `~unit4exercises/exercise_4_2`.
+- Exercise 4.3
+    - Requirements: Redo Exercise 4.1, but in a different package, `robot_manager_inheritance`, minus the `ComputerUnit` functions.
+The new files have the base name `base_robot_manager`.
+Make a new set of header, main, and node files with the base name `mobile_mobile_robot_manager`.
+Make a new class which inherits from the remade class and reuses its service.
+Add an odometry subscriber which prints the location of the given topic when output is enabled.
+    - Associated Files: In `robot_manager_inheritance` package.
+- Exercise 4.4
+    - Requirements: Build off Exercise 4.3.
+Add a virtual method to the base class which prints strings.
+In the child class, override the function to print extra contents.
+    - Associated Files: In `robot_manager_inheritance` package.
+- Exercise 4.5
+    - Requirements: Build off Exercise 4.4.
+Make the parent class' virtual function a pure virtual function.

 ## Demonstrations